 - account caps

-If you do not cap this, you end up exploring the entire category and pretending that is pipeline generation.
+If you do not cap this, you end up exploring the whole category and calling it prospecting.

 # pseudocode